silexphp/Silex/README.md

 ## Installation

 Installing Silex is as easy as it can get.
-Build your **silex.php** (see "Build" section)  and you're done!
+Build your **silex.phar** (see "Build" section)  and you're done!

 ## Test Suite